Mohamed-Elhanafy/MoneyLover/README.md

    cd MoneyLover

  2. **Build and Run**
-   - Open the project in Android Studio.
+   -Open the project in Android Studio.
-   - Build and run the application on an emulator or a physical device.
+   -Build and run the application on an emulator or a physical device.

  3. ** Contributing:**
-  -  Fork the repository.
+  -Fork the repository.
-  -  Create a new branch for your feature: git checkout -b feature-name.
+  -Create a new branch for your feature: git checkout -b feature-name.
-  -  Commit your changes: git commit -m 'Add some feature'.
+  -Commit your changes: git commit -m 'Add some feature'.
-  -  Push to the branch: git push origin feature-name.
+  -Push to the branch: git push origin feature-name.
-  -  Submit a pull request.
+  -Submit a pull request.

 ## Tech Stack
-- Kotlin
+-Kotlin
-- Android Jetpack (Compose, ViewModel, Room)
+-Android Jetpack (Compose, ViewModel, Room)
-- SQLite Database (room DataBase)
+-SQLite Database (room DataBase)
-- Gradle
+-Gradle
-- License
+-License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments